76ilq/CodeCrafters/README.md

 - ✅ Responsive design – works on all devices
 - ✅ Minimalist and clean layout
 - ✅ Easy to edit – simple HTML and CSS files
-- ✅ Sectioned layout – About, Projects, Skills, and Contact sections

 ## **Technologies Used**
 - HTML5 – for the structure of the webpage